ICharmU/power_outage_analysis/README.md

 H<sub>0</sub>: Outage duration follows an exponential distribution.
 H<sub>1</sub>: Outage duration does not follow an exponential distribution.

-I parameterized the null distribution with the maximum likelihood estimator $\beta$ = mean(empirical distribution).
+I parameterized the null distribution with the maximum likelihood estimator beta = mean(empirical distribution).
 This isn't a high stakes test, so I used a standard significance level of alpha = 0.05.

 Using a 2-sample KS test I can infer it is unlikely the outage duration follows an exponential distribution (p-value = 3.32*10<sup>-12</sup>).
 This isn't a huge surprise as the empirical distribution has a much larger concentration of points towards 0, compared to the MLE distribution.